Best Fractional Shares Trading App with Cashback Bonuses

 - In Transit

-This is where you can really build a strong portfolio by investing individual stocks.
+This is where you can really build a strong portfolio by investing in individual stocks.
 You can buy partial shares in literally hundreds of companies although every publicly traded company isn’t listed.

 There are a total of 198 individual stocks listed on the app.
 Here are some of best stocks you can buy on Stash Invest: